ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 Instead of having `encoders`, output features have `decoders`, but most of them have only one decoder so you don't have to specify it.

-Decoders take the output of the combiner as input, process it further, for instance passing it through fully connected layers, and finally predict values and compute a loss and some measures (depending on the datatype different losses and measures apply).
+Decoders take the output of the combiner as input, process it further, for instance passing it through fully connected layers, and finally predict values and compute a loss and some metrics (depending on the datatype different losses and metrics apply).

 Decoders have additional parameters, in particular `loss` that allows you to specify a different loss to optimize for this specific decoder, for instance numerical features support both `mean_squared_error` and `mean_absolute_error` as losses.
 Details about the available decoders and losses alongside with the description of all parameters will be provided in the datatype-specific sections.